squirrels-nest/squirrels-docs/docs/how-to/writing-parameters.md

 # Creating Parameters

-All views, regardless of whether it's written using Python or SQL, saved in the dataset folder that the parameters specified in the `parameters.py` and `context.py` files.
-Before writing the templates, you'll need to specify the kinds of parameters that would be used.
+Before writing the query templates, you'll need to specify the kinds of parameters that would be used.
 Below is an example of a `parameters.py` file included in the project:

 ```python
 def main(args: Dict[str, Any], *p_args, **kwargs) -> sq.ParameterSet: